Aurux/6502/README.md

 # Welcome to my 6502 Project!

-This repo contains the various assembly files written to run on a 6502 microprocessor.
+This repo contains various assembly files written to run on a 6502 microprocessor.
 They can be compiled using the vasm compiler which I have included in the repo.

 ## counter.s
 This is a simple program that counts and displays the number of times the processor handles and interrupt request.